PayFabric/Release-Notes/README.md

+# Change Log – 04/19/2021 Release
+**Added.**	Add ability to show display name for the from email.

+**Fixed.**	Nexmo SMS Message - Transition to Toll Free Number SMS Number.

+**Added.**	PayPal as a new Alternative Payment Method.

+**Added.**	PayPal APM: Hosted Payment Page.

+**Added.**	Add ability to unassociated phone number for customer in console.

+**Added.**	Mobile Ready Hosted Payment Page.

+**Added.**  EVO ACH support in PayFabric.

+**Fixed.**  FirstDataGGe4: Unable to process if Transaction has non-ASCII characters in Billing address or ShiptoName field.

+**Fixed.**  Should trim the non-ASCII characters for all fields.

+**Fixed.**  Remove unsupported connectors.

+**Fixed.**  Should filter special characters for company name for CybersourceSoap.

+**Fixed.**  Remove invalid default values in connectors.

+**Fixed.**  Got OnDoTransaction exception error for CybersourcesSOAP gateway randomly.

+**Fixed.**  Evo Connector - Tax Exempt Number all to pass in alpha numeric value.

+**Fixed.**  The process button is cut off on paylink page in mobile and the process button is covered when there is surcharge.

+**Fixed.**  Missing Virtual terminal device/theme when add instance to DCN3 in console.

+**Fixed.**  Service agreement OK button still not available even scroll to the end.

+**Fixed.**  Auto log out does not work on some browsers and some certain time.

+**Fixed.**  The custom report values not map the fields name when the values contain special characters.

+**Updated.** Apply default gateway logic change when creating/updating/process transaction via API.

+             a.
+PayFabric will use the currency's default gateway while both SetupID and Tender are blank, if default gateway does not configured, will error out.

+             b.
+PayFabric will use the passed SetupId customer specified in API.

+             c.
+PF will clear the wallet info on the original transaction when updating transaction from ECheck transaction to credit card transaction or from credit card transaction to ECheck transaction.

 # Change Log – 01/25/2021 Release

 **ADDED.** Provide ability to support _Verify_ transaction with Create/Update/Process Transaction API for EVO gateway.